mraahemi/mraahemi.github.io/projects/stock.md

 ## • Used the SMOTE data balancing method to have a better distribution of training data classes

-## • Experimented with a variety of models in TensorFlow to nd the best classier: SVM, neural network, decision tree, random forest, KNN
+## • Experimented with a variety of models in TensorFlow to find the best classifier: SVM, neural network, decision tree, random forest, KNN

 ## • Obtained an accuracy of 92 % on 10-fold cross validation and 56% on unseen data